Faustine Williams, Ph.D., M.P.H., M.S.

 Biography

-Faustine Williams, Ph.D., M.P.H, M.S. is an Earl Stadtman tenure-track investigator at the National Institute on Minority Health and Health Disparities (NIMHD).
-She received her bachelor's degree from the University of Ghana, Legon, and master's and doctoral degrees from the University of Missouri, Columbia.
-Prior to joining the NIMHD in 2018, she was an Assistant Professor at East Tennessee State University in the Department of Health Services Management and Policy.
-In 2017, she was selected and participated in the NIH Future Research Leaders Conference.
-She was later recruited as Stadtman Investigator and into the 2018 NIH Distinguished Scholars Program.
-She completed her postdoctoral training in Transdisciplinary Research in Energetics and Cancer at Washington University School of Medicine in St. Louis, and later served as a Staff Scientist and led the Breast Cancer Disparities Working Group at the Brown School Social System and Design Lab.
-Dr. Williams is passionate about improving the mental health and well-being of immigrants in the United States, utilizing her diverse range of transdisciplinary expertise.
+Faustine Williams, Ph.D., M.P.H., M.S., is a Stadtman Investigator at the National Institute on Minority Health and Health Disparities (NIMHD).
+Before joining NIMHD in 2018, Dr. Williams was an Assistant Professor in the Department of Health Services Management and Policy at East Tennessee State University.
+In 2017, she was selected to participate in the NIH Future Research Leaders Conference and was subsequently recruited as a Stadtman Investigator.
+She completed her postdoctoral training in Transdisciplinary Research in Energetics and Cancer at Washington University School of Medicine in St. Louis, where she later served as a Staff Scientist and led the Breast Cancer Disparities Working Group at the Brown School Social System Design Lab, focusing on psychosocial health and breast cancer.
+Dr. Williams is deeply committed to applying her broad transdisciplinary expertise to improve the psychosocial health and well-being of diverse populations in the United States.

 Selected Publications